PotHix/WarOS/README.markdown

       sudo gem install gosu

-With the Gosu gem installed just run the warOS.rb file of the root directory:
+With the Gosu gem installed just run the init.rb file of the root directory:

-      ./warOS.rb
+      ./init.rb

 ## Developers ##